Murder of Cassius Turvey: Aftermath

-Western Australian Police and premier Mark McGowan discouraged public speculation about the reasons for the attack.
-Australian prime minister Anthony Albanese described it as an attack that was "clearly racially motivated".
+Western Australia Police and premier Mark McGowan discouraged public speculation about the reasons for the attack.
+Australian prime minister Anthony Albanese described it as an attack that was "clearly racially motivated", a claim rejected by prosecutors and some of the defendants during the trial.

 Human rights lawyer Hannah McGlade, a member of the UN Permanent Forum on Indigenous Issues, said that the death reminded the community of other deaths of Aboriginal teenagers, including Elijah Doughty and Thomas "TJ" Hickey.

-His funeral was held on Friday 18 November 2022.
+Turvey's funeral was held on Friday 18 November 2022.
 Hundreds of people attended, and it was live-streamed across the country.

-First Nations artists including Emma Donovan, Emily Wurramara, Drmngnow, Dobby and Optamus united to create a song in memory of Turvey, titled "Forever 15".
+First Nations artists including Emma Donovan, Emily Wurramara, Drmngnow, Dobby, and Optamus united to create a song in memory of Turvey, titled "Forever 15".
 It was played at his funeral and released three days later on 21 November 2022.

+A memorial plaque was installed at Weeip Park, in Midland, in October 2023.

+In November 2023, Mechelle Turvey was named the 2024 Australian of the Year for Western Australia, "for her advocacy work to prevent violence and improve the treatment of victims of crime".
+She had called on the community to remain calm and let justice take its course, and also helped to develop a training program for police recruits about how to deal with victims of crime in a sensitive manner, especially Aboriginal people who had had traumatic experiences growing up.
+She was nominated for the award by Detective Sergeant Steve Cleal, who was one of the investigating officers into the death of her son.